samecrowder/ac215_MSMBAllstars/README.md

 **Execute Dockerfile**
 1. Make sure the Docker application is operational.
-2. **NOTE: EXECUTION MAY TAKE 2-3 HOURS DEPENDING ON NETWORK SPEED.** Navigate to src/preprocessing and execute `sh docker-shell.sh`.
-3. Upon completion, your GCS Bucket should display the processed data as shown under the default folder name "version1".
+2. Upon completion, your GCS Bucket should display the processed data as shown under the default folder name "version1".
 ![bucket-data](assets/bucket-data.png)

 DVC Setup